What You Need To Know About The Jeffrey Epstein Sex Trafficking Case

 What is the Epstein-Acosta deal?

 Palm Beach detectives began an investigation into Epstein after a woman reported to the authorities in March 2005 that a wealthy man had molested her 14-year-old stepdaughter.
-Police identified several alleged victims and turned the case over to the FBI, which prepared a 53-page indictment against Epstein in 2007.
-The investigation by the Miami Herald details the same pattern outlined by Epstein's indictment: He had underage girls brought to his Palm Beach mansion for "massages," abused them, and then offered them money to recruit more victims.
-The publication was able to identify at least 80 victims, although some believe the number might be much higher.
+Police identified several accusers and turned the case over to the FBI, which prepared a 53-page indictment against Epstein in 2007.
+The investigation by the Miami Herald details the same pattern outlined by Epstein's indictment: He had underage girls brought to his Palm Beach mansion for "massages," abused them, and then offered them money to recruit more girls.
+The publication was able to identify at least 80 survivors, although some believe the number might be much higher.

 Who are Jeffrey Epstein’s victims?